-This guide was designed to assist you with citing your sources for a research paper.
-Review the general information on this page, then visit the tabs at the top of the page for detailed guides.
+This guide is designed to assist you with citing your sources for a research paper.
+Review the general information on this page, then visit the tabs on the left for detailed guides.

 There are a variety of citation "styles" which format information differently.
 The style usually depends on the academic discipline involved (but always check with your instructor first, to verify which style should be used for your assignment).

 MLA Handbook for Writers of Research Papers.
-7th ed.
-New York: MLA, 2009.
-Print.
+8th ed.
+MLA, 2009.